-REGISTRATION BEGINS MAY 28.
+REGISTRATION BEGINS TUESDAY, MAY 27.

 Again this summer, all Jackson-George Regional Library branches will host free summer reading programs for adults.
-This is the third year that summer programs will be available for all ages.
+This is the fourth year that summer programs will be available for all ages.
 A full slate of programs are planned with something for everyone.

 There are several reasons to join the free program.
 Explore new and different reading interests.
 Meet and mingle with like-minded adults.
 Model the love of reading with your children.
 You can make Summer Reading a family event.

 Registration is suggested by visiting your local library.
 A complete program schedule is available below.
 Libraries will offer door prizes and refreshments at most events.
 A reading record is also available to keep track of books read.

 For more information, visit or call your local library.

 JUNE 16 CRIME SCENE INVESTIGATION - 10 a.m.
 Using technology and science to solve crimes.

 JUNE 23 SCIENTIFIC CLEANING SOLUTIONS - 10 a.m.
 Using safe and sustainable products to help the environment.

 JUNE 25 CARBON DIOXIDE & CLIMATE CHANGE - 11 a.m.
 How dioxide levels and climate changes may affect our future.

 JULY 9 STAY SAFE ON THE INTERNET - 2 p.m.
 How to protect your identity and information while online.